ADoekhie/Geeetech-i3-Pro-W/README.md

 	Y_PROBE_OFFSET_FROM_EXTRUDER
 	DEFAULT_AXIS_STEPS_PER_UNIT   {80,80,2560,93} --> {80,80,400,93} if you are using T8 leads screws for the Z-axis in your printer

-## Other
+## Compile
  Both firmwares tested and functional on my Geeetech i3 Pro W.
  - Compile stock Marlin v1 firmware with Arduino 1.0.2
  - Compile Marlin 1.1.9 with Arduino 1.8.12

  Make sure to export the binary after compilation
  - Should be in your Marlin folder (new Arduino version)
  - Otherwise check %AppData% string mentioned in the output (old Arduino IDE version)

  I used Octoprint to upgrade the firmware of the i3 Pro W, use the hex file **without** bootloader